lipiventura/PFL-FEUP/README.md

 For example, if you choose the option 'Final state (C vs C)', the application will show you a board with a final state of the game. <br>
 ![image](https://user-images.githubusercontent.com/50628491/150696302-59e7f435-3fc7-447b-857e-f0c4801c7c0e.png) <br>
 We used the Demo option to, mainly, evaluate our game_over function and to check if, towards the end, our game was still function. <br>
-Finally, by choosing option 7, you can go back to main menu if you are in the Demo menu and to exit our application if you are in the main menu.
+Finally, by choosing option 7, you can either go back to main menu if you are in the Demo menu and to exit our application if you are in the main menu.

 ## Game Logic